ACCTING 2501 - Financial Accounting

-Students are required to complete three online tests.
+Students are required to complete six online tests.
 The tests are to be completed individually by students.
 Only one attempt is allowed per student.
 Once a student has commenced a test online, they will be allowed a limited period to complete it.
-Details of when the tests will become available and how long students will be given to complete a test will be available on MyUni.
+Details of when the tests will become available and how long students will be given to complete a test will be available in MyUni.

 Students are required to answer questions about technical accounting issues in a manner that demonstrates their understanding of those issues.
 Details of the specific requirements of the test will be provided to students in MyUni by week 2 of the semester.

 Assessment DetailThere are five summative assessment tasks in this course.
 Each task is designed to provide students with opportunities to engage with the course materials and demonstrate their level of comprehension and understanding of each of the topics covered as well as their understanding of the overall nature and purpose of financial reporting and its relevance to external stakeholders.
 All of the assessment tasks will contribute either individually or collectively to the satisfaction of the learning outcomes for FA.